Opuntia ficus-indica: Distribution

 Commercial use for O. ficus-indica is for the large, sweet fruits called tunas.
 An area with a significant tuna-growing cultivation is Mexico.
 The cactus grows wild and cultivated to heights of 12–16 ft.
 In Namibia, O. ficus-indica is a common drought-resistant fodder plant.
 O. ficus-indica grows in many frost-free areas of the world, including the Southern United States.
-It is naturalized with widespread distribution in Greece.

 Prickly pears are a massive weed problem for some parts of Australia, especially southeast Queensland, some inland parts of New South Wales, Victoria, and south-eastern and eastern South Australia.